jc3213/d2mods/README.md

     - `Holy Fire` fire damage synergy from `Resist Fire` increased from 18% to **21%**
         - Fire damage synergy from `Salvation` increased from 6% to **10%**
         - Fire damage has been significantly increased
-    - `Holy Freeze` maximum aura damage has been doubled
+    - `Holy Freeze` maximum aura cold damage has been doubled
-    - `Holy Shock` maximum aura damage has been doubled
+    - `Holy Shock` maximum aura lightning damage has been doubled
+    - `Sancturary` maximum aura magic damage has been doubled
     - `Fist of the Heavens` cast delay reduced from 1 second to **0.4** second

 - Barbarian